-Martin (Marty) Henert has been with NRF since the very beginning and played a fundamental role in getting the Foundation connected to funding in its first years.
+In January of 2017, Martin (Marty) Henert was voted on as Chairman of the Board of Directors for the Natural Resources Foundation of Wisconsin.
+Marty has been with NRF since it formed in 1986 and played a fundamental role in getting the Foundation connected to funding in its first years.
 He even took over as Executive Director of the Foundation when Ron Semmann, the first Executive Director, was called upon to serve as Deputy Secretary of the Department of Natural Resources.

 Marty holds degrees from Beloit College and University of Chicago and is now retired after a 34-year career with the Department of Natural Resources and the Department of Agriculture, Trade and Consumer Protection.
 Marty lives in DeForest, Wisconsin with his wife Ellen.

-A statement from our incoming Chairman of the Board:
+A statement from the Chairman of the Board:

 “I’m extremely grateful to have this opportunity to chair the Board of Directors and guide the Natural Resources Foundation over the next few years.
 The Foundation has experienced tremendous growth under the leadership of my predecessor, Diane Lueck, and the Board and I thank Diane for her leadership.